ViacheslavBulba/playwright-api-tests-example/README.md

-CRUD operations
+CRUD operations approach can be use to test API

 CRUD is an acronym for the four basic operations used to manipulate data:

-- Create: Adds new records to the database
+- Create: Adds new data
-- Read: Retrieves data from the database
+- Read: Retrieves data from the source
-- Update: Modifies existing records in the database
+- Update: Modifies existing data
-- Delete: Removes existing records from the database
+- Delete: Removes existing data

 In a REST environment, CRUD operations correspond to the following HTTP methods: